aminulmizi/aminulmizi.github.io/_projects/Night-Light-Rocket.md

 </figure>
 </p>

-<p>I then place one of the discs onto the top of the base and drew in the holes to mark the points I needed to drill.
-Next using a circular drill bit, I drilled a hole into center of the top of the base to hold the fairy lights in, and a smaller wire hole on the underisde of the base to allow the wires to go through.
+<p>I then placed one of the discs onto the top of the base and drew in the holes to mark the points I needed to drill.
+Next, using a circular drill bit, I drilled a hole into center of the top of the base to hold the fairy lights in, and a smaller wire hole on the underisde of the base to allow the wires to go through.
 Using a smaller drill bit, I drill three holes into the top again which would hold the acryllic rods.
 Unfortuantely, when drilling in one of the holes, the wood cracked and broke of leaving a gap.
 <figure>
     <img src="https://i.imgur.com/JHPw2iJ.png?1" alt="process of building base" style="width:350px;height:275px;"/>
     <figcaption style="text-align: center; font-size: 15px; font-style: italic"><strong>Base after being drilled into</strong></figcaption>
 </figure>
 </p>

 <p>To create slits for the fins to go into, I drew 4 construction lines indicating where I needed to cut.
 To create the slits, I used a mortiser, and drilled holes along the lines.
 Using chisel I was then able to smooth out the line and make them straight.
 Since the smallest drill bit on the mortiser was still to large, the slits were also now too large.
-To combat this problem, I slotted the fins into the base and packed in and sanded down the spare space with wood.
+To combat this problem, I slotted the fins into the base and packed in the spare space with wood.
 I then used a glue gun to secure them in place.
 <figure>
     <img src="https://i.imgur.com/fX4Et8U.png?1" alt="process of building nose cone" style="width:475px;height:275px;"/>
     <figcaption style="text-align: center; font-size: 15px; font-style: italic"><strong>Fins being slotted into the slits in the base</strong></figcaption>